Referendum Act 1975: Counting areas

 This meant there would be a total of 68 counting areas across the United Kingdom (47 in England, eight in Wales, twelve in Scotland, and a single area for Northern Ireland).
 Verification took place locally in England and Wales after the polling stations closed, but the referendum count itself did not begin until the day following the poll, Friday 6 June, beginning at 09:00 BST.

 Referendum question

 The Act set out the following question which the British electorate would be asked:

 permitting a YES / NO answer (to be marked with a (X)).

+(The latter of the two statements in bold was written on the ballet papers in block capitals).